seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-config.rst

 To print a list of all available components, run **llvm-config --components**.
-In most cases, components correspond directly to LLVM libraries.
+In most cases, components correspond directly to LLVM37 libraries.
 Useful "virtual" components include:

 **all**

- Includes all LLVM libraries.
+ Includes all LLVM37 libraries.
 The default if no components are specified.